When Did Dating Become a Job Interview?

 Me – Give it up?

-WE – Yes, when you have kids will it be hard for you to give it up?
+WE – Yes, when you have kids will it be hard for you to give

 Me – Ummm…….I don’t really plan on giving it up.